 Respect Responsibility Aroha Honesty Self-discipline

 For ourselves, each other, our community and our environment.

 These values are the measure of all that we do, think and say.
 They pervade all that is the life of the school and are part of who we are.

 “Simply the best” Tino Ataahua

-Through education, to empower students, as they strive for ever higher levels of success and happiness.
+Through education, we empower students, as they strive for higher levels of success and happiness.

 "Creating brighter futures together.”

 Our vision is epitomised in our year 8 students.
 As they leave our school these young people must be able to ready to step forward into a world of opportunities where change and working with the unknown are everyday experiences.

 To attain their goals many may move beyond Paeroa and the safety of their family and community.
 If our children are to be successful in these challenges they must have a broad range of skills, attitudes, beliefs, values, experiences and knowledge.